SolitudeSF/pinggraph/README.md

 Why rust and not nim?

 ## Features
-Literally the same as [lagraph](https://github.com/Calinou/lagraph#features).
+~~Literally the same as [lagraph](https://github.com/Calinou/lagraph#features).
-This is line by line reimplementation.
+This is line by line reimplementation.~~
+Now with some deviations, like more precise graph and statistics report.